By Priti Salian

 Identifying your problems is essential to resolving them.
 Once you are aware that your present reactions are based on your past experiences, you know it is time to sit up and sort out your behaviour with everyone around you.

-Stop getting critical about your colleagues just because you didn’t get good company in your previous job.
+Stop getting critical of your colleagues just because you didn’t get good company in your previous job.
 Don’t mistrust your partner simply because you were cheated by your ex.
 Look deeper inside for the qualities of the person you are dealing with.
 S/he may be absolutely different from your imagination.

 Forgive yourself and others for all that has happened in the past and move on with life.
 It really works!